 How is preservative free wines made?

 We have briefly touched on this above.
-Basically, the first step in making a wine preservative free is to have the best quality fruit to work with.
+Basically, the first step in making a wine without preservative 220 in, is to have the best quality fruit to work with.
 Using netting as explained above to keep the grapes in pristine condition right before harvesting is a good practice to ensure no damage comes to the fruit alongside harvesting the grapes by hand.

 Naturally high phenolic content in the grapes is also a big help and again there are various vineyard practices that can be employed to enhance the phenolic levels in grapes.
 Basically, phenolics are an antioxidant that is good for heart health.
 Once the grapes are picked and ready for processing, keeping them nice and cool and away from as much air as possible will also help.